maisonobe/exec-maven-plugin-issue/README.md

 This project is a minimal reproducer for an issue with exec-maven-plugin.

-The issue is a ClassNotFoundException that is triggered as some class that seem to be loaded dynamically when the looging is shut down.
+The issue is a ClassNotFoundException that is triggered as some class seem to be loaded dynamically when the looging is shut down.

 Here are the output of four different runs.
 The first one, with exec-maven-plugin